eth-act/zkevm-book/src/trees/practical_guides/practical_guides.md

 By using these tools, client developers can systematically benchmark how their client performs as a guest program inside different zkVMs.
 This work is critical for identifying performance bottlenecks, analyzing security implications, and providing concrete data to guide optimizations in both the EL clients and the zkVMs themselves.

-Here is what an example guest program for stateless block verification for the SP1 zkVM looks like;
+Here is what an example guest program for stateless block verification for the SP1 zkVM looks like:

 ```rust
 //!
 SP1 guest program